Gregor MacGregor (sportsman): International career

 He played for Scotland against Australia.

 He played in eight Tests for England.

 He is commemorated at Cambridge, as the first Scottish cricket Blue to play international cricket, in the Hone-MacGregor Trophy: a triangular tournament between Cambridge University, Irish Universities and Scottish Universities.

 Rugby Union career

 Amateur career

 MacGregor played club rugby for Cambridge University.
-In 1889 and 1890 he appeared as full back for Cambridge University against Oxford, showing himself a fine tackler and very accurate kick.
+In 1889 and 1890 he appeared as full back for Cambridge University against Oxford, showing himself a fine tackler and a very accurate kick.
 In the same season that he first appeared for Cambridge, he was also awarded his first international cap.

 He then played for London Scottish.

 Provincial career

 He played for West of Scotland District against East of Scotland District on 24 January 1891.

 He was selected for Middlesex to play against Yorkshire in the 1893 English County Championship.
 Five Scots were selected for Middlesex: Gregor MacGregor, George Campbell, William Wotherspoon, Robert MacMillan and Frederick Goodhue, all with London Scottish who played in the county.
 He played in that match, but Yorkshire won and then secured the championship.

 Also in that Middlesex side were the Wales international player Arthur Gould and the England international player Andrew Stoddart alongside the Scotland internationals named.